Committed to connecting the world

 United Nations Early Warnings for All Initiative

-The International Telecommunication Union (ITU) is leading the “Warning Dissemination and Communication" pillar of the EW4A initiative (see Figure below), with support from IFRC, REAP, UNDP and WMO, to look at last-mile connectivity and to ensure that warnings reach the people at risk in time to take action.
+The International Telecommunication Union (ITU) is leading the “Warning Dissemination and Communication" pillar of the EW4A initiative, with support from IFRC, REAP, UNDP and WMO, to look at last-mile connectivity and to ensure that warnings reach the people at risk in time to take action.

 Growth in mobile networks and services provides new opportunities for early warning

 Today, digital growth presents new opportunities to reach billions of people faster and more effectively, whether before, during, or after disasters.
-According to ITU's Facts and Figures 2022, ninety-five per cent of the world's population has access to mobile broadband networks and close to 75 per cent of the population owns a mobile phone.
+According to ITU's Facts and Figures 2023, 95 per cent of the world's population has access to mobile broadband networks and 78 per cent of the population owns a mobile phone.
 This makes mobile networks an incredibly powerful communication channel to alert populations about an imminent hazard.
-The Action Plan for this initiative, launched during COP 27, calls for the promotion and implementation of geo-located mobile-based early warning services using cell broadcast and/or location-based SMS, as a critical element for 'warning dissemination and communication'.
+The Action Plan for this initiative, launched during COP 27, calls for the promotion and implementation of geo-located mobile-based early warning services using cell broadcast and/or location-based SMS, a critical element for 'warning dissemination and communication'.

 Cell-broadcast or location-based SMS (short message service) warnings can be targeted to reach only people located in an at-risk area.
 These are proven technologies already used in several countries, and their alerts are adaptable to specific requirements, such as a user's language.